 The work of perfecting the look and feel of your Windows desktop is never done.
 For some, changing the background wallpaper is enough to quench the itch of customization.
 For others (like me) looking for the next best way to customize your desktop experience is something of a passion.

 One of the greatest exercises in customization is creating a live and interactive Windows background.
-Programs like highly popular Windows application Rainmeter are a godsend for the customization geek that enjoys spending hours creating an immersive desktop.
+Programs like highly popular Windows application Rainmeter are a godsend for the geek who enjoys spending hours customizing an immersive desktop.

 Once you installed and launched Rainmeter, it will work in the background and can be accessed in the system tray near the Taskbar clock.